apache/skywalking-rover/docs/en/setup/examples/cases/agent-sensor/readme.md

 # Detect Process by Agent Sensor

-This documentation helps you to set up service which could let rover detected automatically.
+This documentation helps you to set up a service that could let rover detected automatically.

 ## Configure Service